Nemacolin's Path

-General Braddock's March (points 1–10) follows or parallels (and improves upon) Chief Nemacolin's Trail from the Potomac River to the Monogahela.
-The route from the summit to Redstone Creek, which could be used by wagons, was bypassed by Braddock.
-At the summit near the top of the watershed of the Youghigheny, Braddock's Expedition diverted from the Nemacolin Trail for an overland approach on Ft.
-Dusquesne that would not require crossing the Allegheny, Youghigheny, or Monongahela rivers.
-His route was not usable by wagons and still is not today.

 Nemacolin's Trail, or less often Nemacolin's Path, was an ancient Native American trail that crossed the great barrier of the Allegheny Mountains via the Cumberland Narrows Mountain pass, connecting the watersheds of the Potomac River and the Monongahela River in the present-day United States of America.
 Nemacolin's Trail connected what are now Cumberland, Maryland and Brownsville, Pennsylvania.

 The path was a network of trails that had long been used by Indigenous peoples in pre-colonial America.
 Nemacolin's Path starts near present-day Cumberland, Maryland, continuing on to Brownsville, Pennsylvania to the neighborhood known today as Redstone located at mouth of Redstone Creek.
 In colonial America, the site was known as Redstone Old Fort for its defensive installation.